Buying your home

 The Right to Buy enables secure tenants to buy their own home at a discount.

-This applies to those tenants who have a secure tenancy and have spent at least five years as a public sector tenant.
+This applies to some tenants who have a secure tenancy and have spent at least five years as a public sector tenant.

 You may be able to buy jointly with members of your family who have lived with you for at least 12 months, or with someone who is a joint tenant.
 Your home must be their only/principal home.
 Proof of residency will be required for anyone looking to share the right to buy with you.